Taylor Walls Player Props: Rays vs. Twins

-The Tampa Bay Rays, including Taylor Walls (.121 slugging percentage in past 10 games, including zero homers), battle starter Pablo Lopez and the Minnesota Twins at Tropicana Field, Wednesday at 6:40 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.121 slugging percentage in past 10 games, including zero home run), battle starting pitcher Bailey Ober and the Minnesota Twins at Tropicana Field, Thursday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Twins.
+He had a hitless performance in his last game (0-for-3) against the Twins.

 Taylor Walls Game Info & Props vs. the Twins